RobTillaart/X9C10X/README.md

 value as position.
 Unfortunately the position cannot be read from the device.
 This will result in a mismatch between the internal position and the external one.

 Since 0.2.1 the function **uint8_t restoreInternalPosition(uint8_t position)**
 gives some means to solve this, see examples.
+Be aware that if a system resets and the position has been changed since last **store()** the restore and therefore the library will not be in sync with the device.
+To create a fool proof system additional hardware is needed, see Concept read position below.

 #### Ohm